 Trick-or-treating can be exhausting and thirsty work!
 Water is the best to quench your thirst, as well as wash away any sugar that is lurking on your teeth.

 Chewing gum after eating stimulates saliva and provides protection for your teeth.

-Stimulated saliva rinses away food particles and reduces the bacteria that causes acid erosion.
-According the ADA, clinical trials have found a decrease in cavities when chewing sugarless gum for twenty minutes after meals.
+Stimulated saliva rinses away food particles and reduces the bacteria that cause acid erosion.
+According to the ADA, clinical trials have found a decrease in cavities when chewing sugarless gum for twenty minutes after meals.

 Tip #7: Resist Sugary Snacks